 The output of each tool is the same document I’d produce in week one of an engagement — not a marketing-lite version.

-Most people who run all three either (a) find one obvious thing to fix and go do it, or (b) realize they need someone running the whole loop.
+Most people who run a few tools either (a) find one obvious thing to fix and go do it, or (b) realize they need someone running the whole loop.
 Either is fine.
-If it’s (b), the audit output is a good starting point for a call.
+If it’s (b), the audit + deliverability outputs are a good starting point for a call.

 Tools & Platforms We Work With